 - The accommodation process should be one of collaboration between student and instructor with support from the Learning Support Services (LSS)

 - Students already working with LSS have provided the office with documentation of their disability.
 Faculty should not ask the student for documentation.
-However, they can request that a letter from LSS be sent to verify the disability.
+However, they can request that a report from LSS be sent to verify the accommodation(s) required.

 - A statement on the syllabus and an announcement in class normalizes the accommodation process by treating it as just another part of the course